BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_0_Creating_Bitcoin_Script_Transactions.md

 # Chapter 8: Creating Bitcoin Script Transactions

-Bitcoin Script move down several levels of abstraction, allowing us to minutely control the redemption conditions of Bitcoin funds.
-But, how do actually incorporate those Bitcoin Scripts into the transactions you've been building to date?
+Bitcoin Script moves down several levels of abstraction, allowing us to minutely control the redemption conditions of Bitcoin funds.
+But, how do you actually incorporate those Bitcoin Scripts into the transactions you've been building to date?
 The answer is a new sort of Bitcoin transaction, the P2SH.

 ## Objectives for This Chapter